martynas816/sales/README.md

-# Sales Data Analysis – Sample Sales Dataset
+# Sample Sales Data Analysis

 This project explores a sample sales dataset to understand revenue patterns across time, product lines, countries, and deal sizes.
 The goal is to demonstrate an